BuliKecik/Spegeli-PokemoGoBot-GottaCatchEmAll/README.md

  - [Log File System]<br />
    (all activity will be tracked in a Log File)
  - [Statistic in the Header] ![alt tag](https://github.com/Spegeli/Pokemon-Go-Rocket-API/blob/master/StatisticScreenshot.png)
+ - Pokedex count: Captured / Saw added to the Status Bar
  - [Very color and useful Logging]<br />
    (so you every time up2date what currently happened)
  - and many more ;-)